-- Dashboard – Display an overview of the system health for the environment, including Connection Servers, RDSH farms, datastores, ESXi hosts, VMware vCenter Server® instances, and more.
+Dashboard – Display an overview and details of the system health for the environment, including Connection Servers, RDSH farms, datastores, ESXi hosts, VMware vCenter Server® instances, and more.

-- View Configuration – Manage virtual-desktop environment configuration, including servers, licensing, domain administrators for instant clones, ThinApp repository, Cloud Pod Architecture, and event database.
+Settings – Manage environment configuration, including servers, licensing, domain administrators for instant clones, Cloud Pod Architecture, event database, and more.

 Figure 13: VMware Horizon 7 Administrator Console